-- Innovation Extent to which the project explores new and potentially useful information.
+- Innovation Extent to which the project explores new and potentially useful information to reduce dosage and/or number of radiologic procedures.
 Are the concepts and hypotheses speculative and exploratory?
 Are methods novel and original?
-Has(ve) the investigator(s) thought creatively about the choice of policy and intervention opportunities to be examined? - Impact: Potential for the project, if successful, to identify and/or validate a policy intervention strategy for mitigating exposure to harmful chemicals.
-Will the research generate new information that can be used effectively by policy makers and advocates? - Approach: The quality, organization, and presentation of the research plan, including methods and analysis plan.
+Has(ve) the investigator(s) thought creatively about how to measure the efficacy and feasibility of the intervention including addressing multiple factors related to reducing dosage and breast cancer risk? - Impact: Potential for the project, if successful, to change dose and/or number at an institutional level.
+Does the research have the ability to translate to population-level change?
+Will the data yielded by the research be to sufficient to inform policy or to take the intervention to scale?
+Has the investigator chosen an appropriate intervention to reduce dosage and/or number of procedures? - Approach: The quality, organization, and presentation of the research plan, including methods and analysis plan.
 Will the research planned answer the research questions?
 Are the design, methods and analyses well-developed, integrated and appropriate to the aims and stated milestones of the project?
-Does the application demonstrate an understanding of the research question and aims? - Feasibility: The extent to which the aims are realistic for the scope and duration of the project; adequacy of investigator's expertise and experience, and institutional resources; and availability of additional expertise and integration of multiple disciplines.
+Does the application demonstrate an understanding of the research question and aims?
+Does the research design and methodology mitigate concerns for both internal and external validity? - Feasibility: The extent to which the aims are realistic for the scope and duration of the project; adequacy of investigator's expertise and experience, and institutional resources; and availability of additional expertise and integration of multiple disciplines.
 Does the investigator (and do co-investigators) have demonstrated expertise and experience working in the topic area?
 Can the project be completed as proposed given the available funding, time frame and the staff knowledge, skills, experience, and institutional resources?